 For more country specific information you can access the Travel Health Pro website or the Fit For Travel website.
 Both of these websites give you detailed information about food, hygiene, vaccinations, recommendations, current outbreaks, sun protection and any other general travel advice for your holiday destination.

-If you are set to go away make sure that you complete a travel assessment form and make an appointment with one of our nurses at least 4-6 weeks before you plan to fly.
+If you are set to go away make sure that you complete an online submission to contact us with a view to making an appointment for your travel immunisations with one of our nurses at least 6-8 weeks before you plan to fly.

-If you require any vaccines that are not offered on the NHS, as listed below, you will need to go to one of the local private pharmacy’s.
+If you require any vaccines that are not offered on the NHS, as listed below, you will need to go to one of the local private pharmacies.
 These include:

 - Boots Pharmacy